KWAIV/KAIC/README.md

 Thank you for reading, and thanks for trying out KAIC.
 I'm very excited to roll it out and update it!

+The below text is for the client to compare its' version with the current version on GitHub.
+AQe3d0M Current Version: 0.6.17